Safety through Preconstruction Safety Inspections

-As a general contractor, specialty contractor or project manager on a construction site, Cal/OSHA requires you to complete a preconstruction safety inspection.
-This inspection report is expected to take into account items including safety requirements, how you will implement risk management to keep your employees and contractors safe, personal protective equipment needs, controls to keep the construction and public rights-of-way separated, and more.
+As a general contractor, specialty contractor, or project manager overseeing construction sites, it is essential to fulfill Cal/OSHA's requirement of conducting a preconstruction safety inspection.
+This crucial inspection report encompasses various elements, including safety requirements, risk management implementation to ensure the well-being of employees and contractors, personal protective equipment needs, measures to maintain separation between construction activities and public rights-of-way, and more.

 No two job sites are identical, as we have discovered through our extensive experience working with contractors and project managers.
 Each site poses its own unique challenges and risks that must be adequately addressed.

 An important lesson we have learned is that conducting inspections without proper training can lead to significant oversight of potential risks, exposing oneself and others to potential losses.
 OSHA considers reports generated by untrained individuals as invalid, as they are viewed as coming from non-competent sources.
 Incorrect reporting can create a false sense of security and increase the potential for losses, leaving you ill-prepared in legal proceedings.

 To ensure comprehensive and reliable inspections, it is crucial to engage knowledgeable professionals who possess the expertise to identify and assess potential hazards accurately.